Quality of care plays an important role in the treatment of back and spine pain in children and adolescents.

 - Pain that goes down one or both legs

 During the physical examination, one of our pediatric physicians will observe or inspect your child, looking for spinal curves, posture, skin changes, walking ability, and symmetry and will palpate or feel each backbone to try to identify areas of pain.
-Your child will be asked to bend forward, backward, and to the sides.
-Our pediatric physician will check reflexes and sensation as well as move your child’s legs up and down looking for signs of pressure on the nerves exiting the spine and will perform tests to assess flexibility, strength, and coordination.
+The doctor will ask your child to bend forward, backward, and to the sides.
+Our pediatric physician will check reflexes and sensation as well as move your child’s legs up and down looking for signs of pressure on the nerves exiting the spine and will perform further testing to find the cause of thee condition.

 Kyphosis is becoming more common in kids and adolescents